brunobf09/brunobf09/README.md

 Working at Brazilian Air Force and improving new skills through the Data Science.

-**Background in:** Python, Business Intelligence, Data Analysis, Machine Learning.
+**Background in:** Python, Automation, Business Intelligence, Data Analysis, Machine Learning.

 **Links:**
 * [LinkedIn](https://www.linkedin.com/in/bruno-brasil-8a34101b6/)